Olive In A Bottle Partners Directly with Producers in Order to Offer Authentic Products

 Regina Murphy is a mother, daughter, sister and "Nana" who loves life, family and food!
 Her passion is definitely her family.
-Growing up in a large and close knit family, Regina spent time cooking with her mom and for her siblings and learned early on how food has the power to bring people together.
-This love of food and family is what brought her to Olive in a Bottle!
-As the owner of Olive in a Bottle, Regina hopes to share her love of food & cooking with her customers.
-Welcome to the Olive in a Bottle family!
+Growing up in a large and close knit family, Regina spent time cooking with her mom and siblings.
+She learned early on how food has the power to bring people together.
+This love of food and family is what brought her to Olive In A Bottle!
+As the owner, Regina hopes to share her love of food and cooking with her customers.
+Welcome to the Olive In A Bottle family!

 Not All Olive Oil is Created Equal

 Quality is everything when it comes to olive oil.
 It is important to start with the freshest premium olives.
 They must be taken from tree to crush to storage in the quickest possible time to avoid oxidization which degrades the oil.
 Cleanliness is critical, as is temperature control.
 Our olive oils go from tree to crush to storage in approximately six hours done under premium conditions, far exceeding international standards.
 (The minimal time standard of the International Olive Oil Commission is 24 hours to have an oil be considered extra virgin.)